 The Common Waters Fund Approach

-The Common Waters Fund seeks to engage forest landowners in the conservation and management of their forested land for water quality benefits.
-The program will provide landowners with incentives for improving or modifying management of their lands to benefit water quality.
-In addition, it will provide financing to land trusts in the upper basin to enable the donation or purchase of conservation easements on forested properties.
+The Common Waters Fund was established to engage forest landowners in the conservation and management of their forested land for water quality benefits, by providing them with incentives for improving or modifying management of their lands to benefit water quality.
+It also has provided financing to land trusts in the upper basin to enable the donation or purchase of conservation easements on forested properties.
+You can see the results of the initial round of funding on our Projects page.

-The program will focus its efforts on the most important parcels for source water protection in the upper basin.
+The program aims to focus its efforts on the most important parcels for source water protection in the upper basin.
 These locations have been determined by reviewing and compiling available data and water quality assessments for the Upper Delaware Region.
-Funding is available for projects such as riparian plantings, prevention of erosion, invasive species removal, deer fencing, and other management practices that will improve the health and economic viability of family forests.
-Eligible practices, along with funding for Forest Stewardship Plans and conservation easements, were selected because of their potential to provide water quality benefits and keep forests as forests.
+Projects such as riparian plantings, prevention of erosion, invasive species removal, deer fencing, and other management practices that will improve the health and economic viability of family forests are encouraged.
+The practices on which the fund focuses have been selected because of their potential to provide water quality benefits and keep forests as forests.